raushanctf/Digital-Marketing/README.md

 # Philip Kotter-"( the science and art of exploring father of creating and delivering -marketing)"

 # 📌What is Marketing Strategy
-👉 Environment
+* Environment
-👉 Business
+* Business
-👉 Customers
+* Customers
-👉 Competitors
+* Competitors

 # 📌Digital Marketing Strategy
 🧁 Five PS
-👉 Product:- Identification, Selection and Development 👉 Price:- Investment and profit
+👉 Product:- Identification, Selection, and Development.
+👉 Price:- Investment and profit
 👉 Place:- Distribution
 👉 Promotion:- Marketing